vnbnode/VNBnode-Guides/Testnet/Dill/install.md

 ```bash
 cat ./validator_keys/deposit_data-xxxx.json
 ```
-Copy the content to your local machine for uploading.
+_Copy to your local machine for uploading._